Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Numerical experiments

+{\bf 5.1.
+Random locations of the nonzero entries of $\beta^*$} In this part, we evaluate the performance of CaZnRLS by the examples generated randomly, where $\beta_{S^*}^*$ is an i.i.d. standard normal random vector with the $s=\lfloor0.5\sqrt{p}\rfloor$ entries of $S^*$ chosen randomly from $\{1,\ldots,p\}$.
+First, we test whether CaZnRLS is stable with respect to the variance $\sigma$ of $\varepsilon$.

-We test the performance of CaZnRLS and CoCoLasso with different $\lambda$ by Example \ref{example1}. \begin{example} We generate $Z=X\!+A$ with $p=800$ and $n={\rm round}(5s\log(p))$, where the rows of $X$ are i.i.d. standard normal random vectors with mean zero and covariance matrix $\Sigma_X=I$, and the rows of $A$ are independent and identically distributed $\mathcal{N}(0,\tau^2I)$. \end{example}
+{\bf 5.1.1.
+Performance of CaZnRLS under low and high noise} \begin{example} We generate $Z=X\!+A$ with $p=500$, where the rows of $X$ are i.i.d. standard normal random vectors with mean zero and covariance matrix $\Sigma_X=I$, and the rows of $A$ are i.i.d. $\mathcal{N}(0,I)$. \end{example}